Creating standard operating procedures for QM

 Fig. 2: Standard operating procedures required by ISO 13485.
 Our free starter kit contains this mind map as an enlargeable PDF.

-ISO 13485:2016 revised the list of standard operating procedures required.
-The mind map above shows these standard operating procedures in detail.
 A more general list of the procedures required in given in English below:

 • Validation of the application of computer software used in the quality management system